chw3k5/Wordler/README.md

 cd Wordler/wordler

 # Using helper() in narrow.py
-This is the program to give you some hints at what words are remaining based on results that you get from Wordle the game.
+This program gives you hints about remaining, ranked words based on results that you get from the Wordle game.

 It is simple to run and works out-of-the-box.